Know your carpeting cost with this carpet calculator

-Getting new carpet (or carpeting for the first time) is a great way to change the look and feel of a room.
-We recently finished our basement and adding carpet totally changed the look and feel of the whole area.
-Carpeting adds warmth, and there is an added benefit of how it cuts down on noise reduction.
+Getting a new carpet (or carpeting for the first time) is a great way to change a room’s look and feel.
+We recently finished our basement and adding carpet totally changed the whole area’s look and feel.
+Carpeting rooms in a house add warmth, and there is an added benefit of how it cuts down on noise reduction.
 It’s also a great way to add new options to your space.
 It’s one of the best types of flooring you can have.

 Carpet Calculator Cost